bimmerconnected/bimmer_connected/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.

-*NOTE: It might take me awhile to repond on GitHub (I only maintain this in my free time), but I will respond.*
+*NOTE: It might take me a while to respond on GitHub (I only maintain this in my free time), but I will respond.*